Javier-Loz/Simple-IOT-App/Raspberry_Pi/README.md

     def __init__(self,SensorRead):
         self.SensorRead = SensorRead
 ```
-The table can have as many columns as desired, simply follow the sintaxis using [sql_data-Types](https://www.ibm.com/docs/es/iis/11.5?topic=stage-sql-data-types)
+The table can have as many columns as desired, simply follow the sintaxis using [sql-data-types](https://www.ibm.com/docs/es/iis/11.5?topic=stage-sql-data-types)

 ```
 columnName = db.Column('columnName',db.dataType)
 ```
 #### Important
-Prevously, the tables could be created direcly on the flask app when ever the code is executed.
+Prevously, the tables could be created direcly on the flask app when ever the code was executed.
 I stummbled accorss various errors which didn't let me use the command ```db.create_all()``` to create the tables.
 The method that worked for me was to manually create each table inside the ```flask shell```
 ```